Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Attach LED Strip Bricklet and Master Brick
 ------------------------------------------

-After that we have to attach the LED Strip Bricklet and the Master Brick.
+After that attach the LED Strip Bricklet and the Master Brick.
-To do this start by dismantling the LED Strip Bricklet connection wires.
+To do this start by stripping the LED Strip Bricklet connection wires.
 7mm will suffice.
 Connect it with the Bricklet and install everything as depicted below